 The GroupWise® Software Developer Kit provides tools for customizing GroupWise to the specific needs of your organization.
 It includes the following components:

 WebAccess Customization: Lets you modify the WebAccess client HTML source files to include your own graphics or company information.
 You can also enhance the WebAccess client by creating additional calendar views.
 For more information, see GroupWise WebAccess Customization.

-GroupWise C3PO (Custom 3rd-Party Object): Works with C++, Delphi, or Visual Basic to let you add menu and toolbar items to trigger applications.
+GroupWise C3PO: Works with C++, Delphi, or Visual Basic to let you add menu and toolbar items to trigger applications.
 For example, you can modify the GroupWise client toolbar or define new record types in the GroupWise information store.
+C3POTM stands for Custom 3rd-Party ObjectTM.
 For more information, see GroupWise C3PO.

 GroupWise Tokens: Let you manipulate the GroupWise client interface by subscribing to internal token events or by publishing new tokens to the client.
-It names low-level events, such as “save a file” or “send mail,” which allows you to extend GroupWise functionality.
-A C3PO™ lets you extend GroupWise objects and the Object API lets you see and manipulate the GroupWise information store from outside GroupWise.
-In addition, tokens let your solution command the GroupWise client from DLLs and DDE scripts, using the Third-Party Handler.
+It names low-level events, such as "save a file" or "send mail," which allows you to extend GroupWise functionality.
+While a C3PO lets you extend GroupWise objects and the Object API lets you see and manipulate the GroupWise information store from outside GroupWise, tokens let your solution command the GroupWise client from DLLs and DDE scripts, using the Third-Party Handler.
 You can also use tokens to create Visual Basic executables that users can run from the client interface.
 For more information, see GroupWise Tokens.

 GroupWise Controls for ActiveX: Lets you embed an Address Book or Name Completion COM Control (OCX) in your Visual Basic, Delphi, and C++ solutions.
 OCX properties let you customize user access to Address Book contents and control return information for your solution to use.
 For more information, see GroupWise Controls for ActiveX.